 Who Can Ask For Child Support?

 A Parent Usually, when parents don’t live together, they can consider going to court and requesting an order establishing child support.
-A good child support lawyer in Saint Paul can advise you on how to go about this process.
+A good child support lawyer in St. Paul can advise you on how to go about this process.

 Another Person An individual with third-party custody of a child, such as a grandparent or foster parent, may also have the right to request the court to order either or both parents to contribute to the financial needs of a child.